When the heavyweight division is booming, there really is no division like it.

 In the '20s, Dempsey was seen as the man who got boxing on the map with his exceptional punching style and ability to showcase his aggressive style.

-Dempsey's popularity attracted the first million-dollar gate.
+His popularity attracted the first million-dollar gate.
 In 1919, Dempsey won the lineal strap with a destructive victory over Jess Willard.
-It was a three-round demolition which saw Willard knocked down SEVEN times in the opening round.
+It was a three-round demolition that saw Willard knocked down SEVEN times in the opening round.